Timing is everything when it comes to turning your great ideas into action

-It seems that every guide to career success has the same advice: Be a creative problem solver at work, and you’ll get ahead.
+Every guide to career success seems to have the same advice: Be a creative problem solver at work, and you’ll get ahead.
 “Bosses hate it when you just bring up issues without providing solutions,” guides say.
 “Always have some ideas for solving the problems before you bring them up.”
 And chances are, your boss would agree with that advice, at least in theory.

 While your boss may never be open to certain ideas (mandatory afternoon naps, anyone?), if you present your good ideas in the right way, you’ll have a better chance of actually seeing them come to life.
 This means being strategic in your approach.